Aegeus: Family

 Aegeus was the son of Pandion II, king of Athens and Pylia, daughter of King Pylas of Megara and thus, brother to Pallas, Nysus, Lykos and the wife of Sciron.
 But, in some accounts, he was regarded as the son of Scyrius or Phemius and was not of the stock of the Erechtheids, since he was only an adopted son of Pandion.

 Aegeus' first wife was Meta, daughter of Hoples and his second wife was Chalciope, daughter of Rhexenor, neither of whom bore him any children.
 He was also credited to be the father of Medus by the witch Medea.
 In a rare account, Pallas was also said to be the son of Aegeus.
+The latter was also said to fathered Megareus, eponymous founder of Megara.

+Aegeides (Αἰγείδης), was a patronymic from Aegeus and especially used to designate Theseus.

 Mythology

 Reign

-Aegeus was born in Megara where his father Pandion had settled after being expelled from Athens by the sons of Metion who seized the throne.
+Aegeus was born in Megara where his father Pandion II had settled after being expelled from Athens by the sons of Metion who seized the throne.
 After the death of Pandion, now king of Megara, Aegeus in conjunction with his three brothers successfully attacked Athens, took control over the government and expelled the usurpers, the Metionids.
 Then, they divide the power among themselves but Aegeus obtained the sovereignty of Attica, succeeding Pandion to the throne.
 It has been said that Megara was at the time a part of Attica, and that Nisus received his part when he became king of that city.
 Lycus became king of Euboea whereas Pallas received the southern part of the territory.
 Aegeus, being the eldest of the brothers, received what they all regarded as the best part: Athens.

 The division of the land was explained further in the following text by the geographer Strabo: